mrmorphic/hwio/devices/hd44780/README.md

 Initialise by fetching an i2c module from the driver.
 You can get instances of devices attached to the bus.

-	// Get the i2c module from the driver.
-This is an example for the BeagleBone Black, which exposes i2c2. m, e := hwio.GetModule("i2c2")
+	// Get the i2c module from the driver. i2c is the canonical name.
+On the BeagleBone, it can also
+	// be referred to as i2c2.
+	m, e := hwio.GetModule("i2c")

-	// Assert that it is an I2C module i2c := m.(I2CModule)
+	// Assert that it is an I2C module i2c := m.(hwio.I2CModule)

 Get the HD44780 device, so you make requests of it:

-	// Get a display device on this i2c bus display := hd44780.NewHD44780(i2c)
+	// Get a display device on this i2c bus display := hd44780.NewHD44780(i2c, 0x20)

 	// Initialise the display with the size of display you have. display.Init(20, 4)